One-Health-Research-Consulting/RVF_SIR_Model/README.md

 Get.Mean.SeroP.MosqY is a function that first identifies the largest proportion of recovered hosts (the seroprevalence) during that season (MosqYear), then calculates the mean of the seasonal proportions during the 34-year simulation.
 It takes the following arguments: the simulation population data frame (df).

-Get.Extinct.Day is a function that identifies the timestep after which no hosts are infected (IS and IL are both. <1).
+Get.Extinct.Day is a function that identifies the timestep after which no hosts are infected (IS and IL are both <1).
 Extinction in the host is our conservative definition for RVFV extinction.
+Thus, this function identifies how long the virus persists in the host populations.
+It takes the following arguments: the simulation population data frame (df).

+Get.Extinct.IAE.Day is a function that identifies the timestep after which no Aedes Eggs are infected (IAE is <1).
+There are two types of extinction in the eggs, the measure we use is fuctional extinction (e.g. the rate of infected mosquitoes is so low that the hosts don't become infected).
+Based on simulation with various initial population sizes for the infected eggs using the lo.IAE scenario in which it was determined that the minimum popultion was 14,400 is our conservative definition for RVFV extinction.
 Thus, this function identifies how long the virus persists in the host populations.
 It takes the following arguments: the simulation population data frame (df).

 Get.Max.Outbreak.Size.MosqYear is a function that sums the total number of infected hosts per season (MosqYear).
 During the calculation it is assumed for any host population, that if the number of infected hosts (IS and/or IL) is < 1, there are effectively 0 infected hosts in that population during that timestep.
 It then sums the number of infected animals for each season (divided by the recovery rate as an individual will stay infected for more than one timestep.
 The function outputs the number of infected hosts during the largest seasonal outbreak of the simulation.
 It takes the following arguments: the simulation population data frame (df) and the recovery rate (sigma).